 Crocodile is usually served on a skewer or as a jerky.
 You can get it as an appetizer at many restaurants or even at the Mindil Markets.
 The crocodile served at a restaurant called Crustaceans on Stokes Hill Wharf is quite good and worth trying.

-Stokes Hill Wharf which is near the waterfront is a great place to head for dinner.
-There is the nice restaurant called Crustaceans (which I suggested for trying crocodile) but if that is a bit too pricey for you there are some cheaper options.
+Stokes Hill Wharf near the Darwin waterfront is a great place to head for dinner.
+There is the nice restaurant called Crustaceans (which I suggested for trying crocodile) but if that is a bit too pricey for you, there are some cheaper options.

 There is a food court type setting but right on the wharf!
 Bring your own drinks and enjoy the evening watching the sun go down over the water.

-Locals in Darwin love a good “Sunday Sesh!”.
-On Sunday afternoons the bars on Mitchell Street fill up with those trying to savour the last of their weekend.
+Locals in Darwin love a good “Sunday sesh” which essentially is an excuse to drink on a Sunday afternoon.
+On Sunday afternoons the bars on Mitchell Street fill up with those trying to savor the last of their weekend.
 Most bars have live music as people sit out on the patios drinking ice cold beers.